apoorvpatne10/Dimensionality-reduction/PCA/readMe.md

 PCA transforms variables into a new set of variables which are a linear combination of original variables.
 These new variables are known as principal components.
 PCA is an orthogonal, linear transformation that transforms data into a new coordinate system such that the greatest variance by some projection of data lies on first principal component.
 The second greatest variance on the second component, and so on.

+The *Wine* dataset consists of a chemical composition of several wines clustered into 3 segments of customers.
+Each segment having a specific preference for a specific wine.

 **Confusion Matrix**

 14        0         0